 If you’re looking for an incredibly light stick vacuum that won’t strain your hands or arms, one of the best choices is the MOOSOO Cordless Vacuum Cleaner, which weighs less than 3 pounds.
 This handy, bagless vacuum has a high-powered motor that runs quietly and can last up to 30 minutes per charge depending on the power mode.

-Best for Pet Hair: Dyson V11 Animal Cord-Free Vacuum
+Best for Pet Hair: Dyson V11 Animal Cordless Vacuum Cleaner

 Fight back against pet hair with the super-powerful Dyson V11 Animal Cord-Free Vacuum, which has several features specially designed for those with pets.
 It delivers twice as much suction as other cordless vacuums, and it can run for up to an hour per charge.

-For the best cordless stick vacuum on the market, we recommend the Dyson V8 Absolute Cord-Free Vacuum.
+For the best cordless stick vacuum on the market, we recommend the Dyson V8 Absolute Cord-Free Vacuum (view at Walmart).
 It delivers up to 40 minutes of run time and has whole-machine HEPA filtration to help capture allergens.
-Our runner-up is the Hoover Linx 5H50010 Cordless Stick Vacuum Cleaner, which is both lightweight and powerful.
+Our runner-up is the Hoover Linx 5H50010 Cordless Stick Vacuum Cleaner (view at Walmart), which is both lightweight and powerful.

 What to Look for in a Cordless Stick Vacuum